Vanderlan

-Vanderlan Barbosa da Silva (born 7 September 2002), simply known as Vanderlan, is a Brazilian footballer who currently plays as a left back for Palmeiras.
+Vanderlan Barbosa da Silva (born 7 September 2002), simply known as Vanderlan, is a Brazilian footballer who currently plays as a left back for RB Bragantino.

 Club career

 Born in Brumado, Bahia, Vanderlan joined Palmeiras' youth setup in 2017.
 In January 2021, he signed his first professional contract with the club, until 2024.

 Vanderlan made his first team – and Série A – debut on 26 January 2021, coming on as a second-half substitute for Lucas Lima in a 1–1 home draw against Vasco da Gama.